Fermented Wheat Germ Treats Multiple Cancers

 The laboratory research then tested these against multiple human cancer cell lines.
 They found that while the raw wheat germ had no anticancer potential, the fermented wheat germs showed significant inhibition of cancer cell growth.

-The researchers commented that: “These results are comparable to those found for other well-known pharmaceutical preparations…”
+“These results are comparable to those found for other well-known pharmaceutical preparations…”

 There was a variance between the extent of cancer inhibition among the types of cancer tested, which included ovarian cancer, colon cancer and germ cell tumors.
 The researchers found that the fermented wheat germs inhibited ovarian cancer cells the most between the three, but all three were inhibited by the fermented line.